 Finding the Right Data Cleansing Software – Features to Consider

-Many industries, including banking, insurance, retail, and telecommunications, generate heaps of data every day and need accurate insights for strategic decision making.
+Many industries, including banking, insurance, retail, and telecommunications, generate heaps of data sets every day and need accurate insights for strategic decision making.
 This makes data scrubbing or cleansing a crucial step as the incoming data might contain errors.
 However, going through millions of records manually can be a daunting task.
-Hence, businesses require an intelligent data cleansing solution which can identify any discrepancies based on defined rules.
+Hence, businesses require an intelligent tool for data cleansing in data warehouse which can identify any discrepancies based on custom rules.

-The key to selecting the right data cleansing tool is research.
-Browsing through review websites like Capterra, G2 Crowd, etc. will give you a fair idea of what options are available in the industry.
-However, the most important step is to know about the basic features that will help you streamline the data cleaning process.
+The key to selecting the right data cleaning tool is research.
+Browsing through review websites like Capterra, G2 Crowd, etc. will give you a fair idea of what data cleaning methods are available in the industry.

-Here are the essential features that your data cleansing tool should possess:
+Here are the essential features that a successful data cleansing strategy or tool should possess:

-An end-to-end data cleansing tool should include data profiling features, which can automate the identification of metadata and provide clear visibility into the source data to pinpoint any discrepancies.
+An end-to-end data cleansing solution should include data profiling and cleansing features, which can automate the identification of metadata and provide clear visibility into the source data to pinpoint any discrepancies.